Chocolate & Flavored Milk

 Yes, flavored milk contains the same nine essential nutrients as white milk.
-Flavored milk provides calcium, protein, vitamin D, vitamin A, vitamin B12, potassium, phosphorus, riboflavin and niacin.
-In comparison, beverages like soda and fruit drinks provide little more than calories and sugar.
+Flavored milk provides calcium, protein, vitamin D, Vitamin A, Vitamin B12, potassium, phosphorus, riboflavin and niacin.
+In comparison, beverages like soda and fruit drinks provide mostly added sugar.

-- Is flavored milk packed with sugar, which is associated with hyperactivity?
+- Is flavored milk packed with sugar?
+Is sugar associated with hyperactivity?

-A soda or fruit drink contain nearly twice as much sugar as flavored milk.
-Furthermore, the American Medical Association, the American Academy of Pediatrics and the Food and Drug Administration have found no link between sugar and behavioral problems in children.
+A soda or fruit drink contains almost three times the amount of added sugar as flavored milk.
+Furthermore, the American Medical Association, the American Academy of Pediatrics and the Food and Drug Administration haven't found a link between sugar and behavioral problems in children.

-- Is flavored milk high in fat and calories?
+- Is flavored milk high in fat, sugar and in calories?